Reddy

-Reddy (also transliterated as Raddi, Reddi, Reddiar, Reddappa, Reddy) is a caste that originated in India, predominantly settled in Andhra Pradesh and Telangana.
+Reddy (also transliterated as Reddi or Raddi; also known as Reddiar or Reddappa) is a Telugu Hindu caste predominantly found in the states of Andhra Pradesh and Telangana in South India.
 They are classified as a forward caste.

-The origin of the Reddy has been linked to the Rashtrakutas, although opinions vary.
+The origin of the Reddy caste has been linked to the Rashtrakutas, although opinions vary.
 They were feudal overlords and peasant proprietors.
 Historically they have been the land-owning aristocracy of the villages.
 Traditionally, they were a diverse community of merchants and cultivators.
 Their prowess as rulers and warriors is well documented in Telugu history.
-The Reddy dynasty (1325–1448 CE) ruled coastal and central Andhra for over a hundred years.
+The Reddi dynasty (1325–1448 CE) ruled coastal and central Andhra for over a hundred years.
+Today they continue to be a politically and socio-economically dominant group in the Telugu states of Telangana and Andhra Pradesh.

+Etymology

+The Telugu term "Reddi", whose earlier forms were "Raddi", "Rattodi", and "Rattakudi", linked to the Sanskrit term "Rashtrakuta", was used for village headmen, who were responsible for organising the cultivation of the agricultural lands of the villages and collecting taxes.
+From the seventh century, some of the members of the Rattakudi families had important posts in the administration of the kingdoms.
+A copperplate record mentioned the grandfather of the founder of the dynasty as a sainya-nayaka, a commander of the forces.

 Origin theories

-According to Alain Daniélou and Kenneth Hurry, the Rashtrakuta and Reddy dynasties may both have been descended from the earlier dynasty of the Rashtrikas.
+According to Alain Daniélou and Kenneth Hurry, the Rashtrakuta and Reddi dynasties may both have been descended from the earlier dynasty of the Rashtrikas.
 This common origin is by no means certain: there is evidence suggesting that the Rashtrakuta line came from the Yadavas in northern India and also that they may simply have held a common title.
-Either of these alternate theories might undermine the claim to a connection between them and the Reddys.
+Either of these alternative theories might undermine the claim to a connection between them and the Reddis.